 Focus on evaluation

 Of particular importance to me is our focus on enhancing the amount and quality of evaluation of the interventions committed to in the APPs.
-Ours is a sector founded on knowledge creation, curation, and communication, and all the skills of enquiry, synthesis and evidence-informed practice that drive the disciplines English HE providers research and teach, should also be turned to the vital priorities of expanding the numbers of students able to enter HE, and ensuring they have the best chance to succeed once they are admitted.
+Ours is a sector founded on knowledge creation, curation, and communication, and all the skills of enquiry, synthesis and evidence-informed practice that drive the disciplines English higher education providers research and teach, should also be turned to the vital priorities of expanding the numbers of students able to enter higher education, and ensuring they have the best chance to succeed once they are admitted.

 For that reason, I have been genuinely delighted with the work on evaluation promised in the new APPs – greater investment and firm commitments to publish the results.

-It has also been great to see the constructive challenge those who work on equality in HE have made to the OfS about this evaluation work.
+It has also been great to see the constructive challenge those who work on equality in higher education have made to the OfS about this evaluation work.

 A couple of weeks ago, I was at a conference where Liz Austen, Professor of Higher Education Evaluation at Sheffield Hallam, provided all those attending with some valuable food-for-thought about what it means to call something an 'intervention', what that means for how we involve students in evaluation, and avoiding 'evaluation fatigue' when students’ views are the primary evidence for assessing impact.

-Others there pressed me on our approach to targets, accountability, and how OfS will take into account the wider context of English HE during the lifetime of the plans.
+Others there pressed me on our approach to targets, accountability, and how the OfS will take into account the wider context of English higher education during the lifetime of the plans.

 Financial sustainability